myparcelnl/prestashop/README.md

 ## Requirements

-- PrestaShop 8.0 or higher
+- PrestaShop 1.7.8.0 or higher (including 8.0 and up)
 - PHP 7.4 or higher

 For the manual and more information, check out our [PrestaShop module guide] on the [MyParcel Developer Portal].
 Do note this is the manual for the stable version of the module.
 We are working on a new manual for the v2.0.0 release.

+> :warning: Older 1.7.x versions may work, but are not officially tested or supported.

 [Bug report for v2.0.0-beta.x form]: https://github.com/myparcelnl/prestashop/issues/new?labels=pdk&template=ZZ-BUG-REPORT-v2.yml
 [MyParcel Developer Portal]: https://developer.myparcel.nl